 Accent marks in Russian words

 Russian accents (stress marks) is one of the most challenging things for every Russian student.
 Today we’ll talk about them and try to make the idea of the unpredictable Russian accents a little bit less stressful for you.

-As we saw in all the previous lessons, every word in Russian language carries an accent.
+As we saw in all the previous lessons, every word in the Russian language carries an accent.
 These accents are fundamental in Russian – accentuated vowels are pronounced with more intensity and do not change their sound in pronunciation as we learned before.

 Unfortunately, there is no rules in Russian language that would help you to figure out where the accent shoul fall.
 To make the things worse, Russians do not have a habit of putting accents on words when writing.
 At the same time, changing the accents can not only complicate the communication, but change the meaning of the word completely.
 For example:

 замо́к [za-mók] – lock